michaelosky/poker-bot/README.md

 # poker-bot
-Its a bot that does poker stuff.
+It's a bot that does poker stuff.

 ### Todo
 * poll functionality